A 2% mutual fund fee can cost you over $1.3 million over a 40-year investing lifetime.

 The main thing to know is that the fees reduce your total return by reducing fund distributions or reducing the value of the fund.

 Mutual funds often include expensive (and sneaky) sales load fees.
 I only invest with ETFs, so I don’t have a “need to know” for sales load fees.

-Since I don’t like writing about things I don’t understand, I’ll refer you to this article to learn more about mutual fund load fees.
-Check out the part on “shareholder fees”.
+I’ll refer you to this article to learn more about mutual fund load fees.
+Check out the part on “shareholder fees.”

-For ETFs, you also have trading fees that are charged by your broker every time you make a trade.
+For ETFs, you also have trading fees that your broker charges every time you make a trade.
 This fee comes in addition to the MER.